 What determines the price of a screen printed item?

 The cost of the item itself, the number of items printed on, the number of images printed on each item, and the number of colors in each image.
-Let us know what you are interested in and we will get you a quote ASAP!
+Let us know what you are interested in and we will get you a free quote ASAP!

 Do you have minimum quantities?